vladipooh/Re-Orderable-list-using-KnockoutJS/README.md

-# Mini-Project
-Re-Orderable list by KnockoutJS
+# Re-Orderable list using KnockoutJS

 Using KnockoutJS for interactive list which can be:
 - re-order